vadzimk/daltiler/README.md

 # daltiler

+## Overview
 `daltiler` is a desktop application to automate product data entry from pdf catalogue into ERP for one particular vendor.
 Because the pdf catalog is also a price-list, `daltiler` is used each time pdf catalog is updated.

 `daltiler` uses